Do's and Don'ts When Planning Garden Lighting

 DO Choose Quality Fixtures

-Outdoor lights are constantly exposed to wind, rain and sunshine.
+Outdoor lamps are constantly exposed to wind, rain and sunshine.
 This can quickly cause wear and tear if you are not using high quality lighting.
 With quality lighting, you can be sure that the lights can withstand the elements without deteriorating immediately.
 Choose lights that are well built from high quality, corrosion-resistant materials.
 Also, be sure to choose lights that have the right IP rating.

 DO Be Mindful of The IP Rating

 An IP rating, or Ingress Protection rating, is a way to tell how resilient a given light is against moisture and debris.
-Since your outdoor lighting will be exposed to wind, rain and likely snow, it is important that you choose waterproof outdoor lights.
+Since your outside lighting will be exposed to wind, rain and likely snow, it is important that you choose waterproof outdoor lights.
 A water-tight light will give you peace of mind regarding potential water damage.

 IP ratings are a crucial element of outside lights for house and home.
 This information will be your main defense against damages from the effects of weather.